 We always want to hear from individuals, artists and organisations that would like to work with us.

 Our office is open Monday to Thursday and we are always happy to discuss your ideas or the work that we do.
 Follow this link to sign up.

-As of Monday 6th January 2014, Prism Arts will be based at the University of Cumbria’s Business Interaction Centre in Carlisle, on Paternoster Row.
-Our new contact details (from Monday 6th January 2014) will be:
+Prism Arts is now based at the University of Cumbria’s Business Interaction Centre in Carlisle, on Paternoster Row.
+Our new contact details are:

 Carlisle Business Interaction Centre

 4-5 Paternoster Row

 Studio Theatre is a new programme of workshops designed to develop the creative skills of young people and adults with a learning disability.
 The work is delivered by experienced professional artists, taking a multi art form approach.

 Untapped Potential: Prism Arts and Haltwhistle Film Project have partnered to establish an exciting new project with the support from the Northern Rock Foundation and Northstar Ventures.
 We offer training using digital and non-digital creative arts for Care and Support Workers who work with people with Learning Disabilities, and Elderly People with Dementia.